 (4) In this by-law —

-“drainage plumbing” has the meaning given to that term in section 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;
+drainage plumbing has the meaning given to that term in section 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;

-“major plumbing work” has the meaning given to that term in section 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;
+major plumbing work has the meaning given to that term in section 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;

-“minor plumbing work” has the meaning given to that term in section 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000.
+minor plumbing work has the meaning given to that term in section 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000.

 [By-law 29A inserted in Gazette 28 Jun 2004 p.
 2384-5; amended in Gazette 29 Jun 2007 p.
 3238.]